Tree, shrub and hedge maintenance

 The quickest and easiest way to provide us with all the information required to be able to assess a request for tree, shrub or hedge works is to fill out our Your Local Services online forms:

 Requests can also be made by calling Your Local Services on 0191 2787878.
-Please note, due to the pandemic we are currently experiencing longer than usual call wait times and once you get through staff will fill out the same online form with the details you provide.
+Please note, once you get through staff will fill out the same online form with the details you provide.

 What happens once a request is made